orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 ---
 title: Integrating Firebase with React-Redux
-published: false
+published: true
-date: ""
+date: "2020-01-02"
 tags: ["technology", "firebase", "react", "redux"]
-unsplash-image-id: ""
+unsplash-image-id: "f9bkzNQyylg"
 description: "User authentication is a key pillar in most modern applications today.
 Setting it up, however, can sometimes be a bit tricky.
-In this post, I'll walk you through how to set up authentication with Google Firebase using React with Redux."
+In this post, I'll walk you through how to set up authentication with Google's Firebase using React with Redux."
 ---

-> packages needed:
-> bulma
-> firebase
-> react-redux
-> redux
-> redux-thunk
-> react-router-dom

-Google's Firebase is a _platform that helps you quickly develop high-quality apps and grow your business_.
+Google's Firebase is a "_platform that helps you quickly develop high-quality apps and grow your business_".
 One of it's capabilities includes user authentication.
-Google makes setting this auth up within your application relatively straightforward, but their can be some gotchas, which we'll discuss throughout this post.
-I will also be using React-Redux for global state management, and showing some of the benefits there as well.
-With that being said, let's start building our app!
+Google makes setting this auth up within your application relatively straightforward, but their can be some quirks, which we'll discuss throughout this post.
+I will also be using [React-Redux](https://react-redux.js.org/) for global state management, showing some of the benefits there as well.
+With that said, let's start building our app!

-> As a note, you can always view the application we'll be creating in it's entirety here on my Github: https://github.com/thefrugaldev/firebase-react-redux
+> As a side note, you can always view the application we'll be creating in it's entirety here on my Github: https://github.com/thefrugaldev/firebase-react-redux

 ## Register your application

 The first thing you'll want to do is create your firebase project.
 Assuming you're logged into a valid Google account, head over to the [Firebase console](https://console.firebase.google.com/) and create a new project.
-Once you've completed the setup process and given your project a name, click the _Authentication_ option on the left and then the _Set up sign-in method_ button from there.
+Once you've completed the setup process and given your project a name, click the _Authentication_ option on the left and then the _Sign-in method_ tab after that.

-As you can see, Firebase offer an abundance of options to choose from when it comes to user authentication.
+As you can see, Firebase offer a wide array of options to choose from when it comes to user authentication.
 To keep this post relatively simple, we're going to enable the Email/Password option.
-Once you've enabled that option, click the _Project Overview_ link on the left sidebar, and look for the Web icon (</>) on the center of the page.
+Once that's enabled, click the _Project Overview_ link on the left sidebar, and look for the Web icon (</>) on the center of the page.

 Clicking this icon will walk you through the setup process for registering your application.
 After giving your app a nickname and selecting _Register App_, Google will give you a block of code to add their SDK to your application.
 You can ignore the majority of this as we'll be integrating Firebase into our app later on, but do take note of everything within the `firebaseConfig` variable, as we'll need this later on.
 It should look something like this: